-But somehow we’ve so far managed to miss one of the most iconic destinations on the entire planet – Egypt.
+But somehow we had managed to miss one of the most iconic destinations on the entire planet – Egypt.
 Sure, some of that had to do with the Arab Spring uprisings of 2011, and the intermittent conflicts in the years that followed.
 But Egypt was on our short list long before those events.
 We just never got around to it.
-Until now.
+Until 2023.

-For this trip, we’re joined by several dear friends who, despite having participated in some of our past group travels, have for some inexplicable reason chosen to travel with us again.
-If you’ve been reading my blog for some time, you know this means our group will need a name, though perhaps this time we will choose a less ambiguous moniker.
+For this trip, we were joined by several dear friends who, despite having participated in some of our past group travels, for some inexplicable reason chose to travel with us again.
+If you’ve been reading my blog for some time, you know this means we wanted to give our group a special name, though this time we were hoping for a somewhat less ambiguous moniker.
 If you have no idea what the hell I’m talking about, trust me, neither do I. But if curiosity gets the best of you, check out this post from a few years back for an explanation.
 (For this trip, we never did come up with a suitable name.)

-Towards the end of this two-week journey, we’ll be spending a few days in Cairo.
+Towards the end of this two-week journey, we spent a few days in Cairo.
 But following our international arrival into Egypt’s capital city, we headed directly to Cairo West for a one-night hotel stay and some catch-up sleep.
-As best we could tell, there’s nothing of interest to see in Cairo West.
+As best we could tell, there was nothing of interest to see in Cairo West.
 But it is very near Giza and the Great Pyramids, which I imagine is why our hotel was teeming with tourists.
-For us, it was strategic because it gave us a bit of a head start towards Alexandria, where we will begin our tour of Egypt in earnest.
-I must say that I’m slightly disappointed we couldn’t squeeze a brief side trip to the moon into our itinerary.
+For us, it was strategic because it gave us a bit of a head start towards Alexandria, where we began our tour of Egypt in earnest.
+I must say that I was slightly disappointed we couldn’t squeeze a brief side trip to the moon into our itinerary.
 I’m told the usual luggage weight limits don’t apply there.